knguy22/personal-website/frontend/readme.md

 ## Prerequisites:
 * Node
-* PostgreSQL (make sure to have a postgres username and password ready)

 ## Steps
 1. Install the dependencies: `npm i`
 2. Create .env.local to store your environmental variables.
 The backend requires you to declare: